Dr. Pauline Lysak

 Dr. Lysak obtained her medical degree with honors in research at the University of Alberta.
 She completed her psychiatry residency at McMaster University in Hamilton, Ontario with additional work at the University of Toronto.
 She subsequently completed the prestigious Advanced Health Leadership Executive Program at Rotman.

 She previously headed the psycho-oncology service at the Grand River Cancer Centre in Kitchener, and redeveloped and ran a program for complex psychiatric patients at Homewood Health Centre, a nationally renowned mental health and addiction facility in Guelph.
-She served as Site Lead for Mental Health at the Sturgeon Community Hospital in St. Albert, worked with the St. Albert & Sturgeon Primary Care Network, and was Division Chief of General Outpatient Psychiatry at Victoria Mental Health Centre.
-She had a thriving private practice in St. Albert, and now in Victoria.
+She served as Site Lead for Mental Health at the Sturgeon Community Hospital in St. Albert, worked with the St. Albert & Sturgeon Primary Care Network, the Canadian Armed Forces, and was Division Chief of General Outpatient Psychiatry at Victoria Mental Health Centre.

-Dr. Lysak has also been active in medical student and resident training, as assistant clinical professor at McMaster University and University of Alberta.
+Dr. Lysak has been active in medical education, as assistant clinical professor at McMaster University and University of Alberta.
 An engaging speaker, she has given many presentations to the public, family doctors and other health professionals, insurance companies, and the Dept. of National Defence.

-Yes, you will need a referral from a physician, typically your family doctor.
-If you don't have a regular family doctor, you can see one at a walk-in clinic.
+Yes, you will need a referral from a physician or nurse practitioner.
+If you don't have a regular family doctor, you can see one at a walk-in clinic, UPCC, or telehealth service.
 Note that Dr. Lysak cannot provide longer-term followup to patients without a regular family doctor or a walk-in clinic they regularly attend which serves as their "medical home".

 This can vary a lot.
 Referrals are prioritized based on urgency, with the sickest people being seen first.

 While very urgent referrals may be booked soon after they are received, generally you will be placed on a waiting list, and your doctor notified.
-You will also be sent a letter (via Canada Post) with some information about what you can expect next.
 When you get close to the top of the list, her office will call you to book an appointment.

 Hint: If you'd like to get in faster, call or email her office after your doctor says they'll send in a referral, and ask to be put on a cancellation list.
 Make sure to provide e.g. your cell number or email to contact you.
 And if you're not sure where your referral is in this process, you can always ask.